U-Mamba2: Scaling State Space Models for Dental Anatomy Segmentation in CBCT: Method

-\paragraph{Left-Right Mirroring Augmentation.} Findings from the previous ToothFairy2 challenge \cite{toothfairy2,nnunet_tf2} showed that left-right mirroring augmentation can degrade the model’s capability to differentiate left/right orientation reliably.
+\paragraph{Left-Right Mirroring Augmentation.} The findings of the previous ToothFairy2 challenge \cite{toothfairy2,nnunet_tf2} showed that left-right mirroring augmentation can degrade the model’s capability to reliably differentiate the left/right orientation.
 In dentistry, even dentists may struggle to identify a horizontally-flipped 2D image reliably without visual cues \cite{xray_leftright}, due to the structural symmetry between left/right anatomies in the sagittal plane.
 However, we can exploit this anatomical symmetry with careful pre-processing and post-processing, enabling left-right mirroring augmentation without reducing model performance.
 We propose to swap the class labels of anatomies opposite to the sagittal plane whenever left-right mirroring occurs during data augmentation (\eg `Upper left canine' and `Upper right canine').
 Additionally, we also switch the predicted logits of the corresponding left/right anatomies if the image is mirrored in the left-right axis during test-time augmentation (TTA).
 With proper processing during training and inference, the number of possible axes combinations for mirroring augmentation is expanded from 3 to 7, substantially increasing the generalization capabilities and performance of U-Mamba2.

 \paragraph{Post-processing.} We incorporate anatomical priors of the orofacial region that voxels belonging to the same anatomy should be connected and not separated into blobs, as a post-processing step.
 Unlike the first-place solution \cite{nnunet_tf2} of the previous ToothFairy2 challenge, we perform post-processing to remove small predictions that are likely false positives based on the volume of the computed connected components \cite{cc3d} instead of the total volume of each class.
 Specifically, we select the threshold as the 0.5th percentile of the connected components' volume computed using the ground truth for each class.
 Importantly, this threshold is determined through the statistics of the ground truth rather than model predictions, ensuring that it is not model-specific.
+The threshold for each class is pre-computed using the entire ToothFairy3 training dataset.